 Conclusion and Recommendations

-Collaboration in this class is characterized by a diffuse network where most activity is concentrated in the largest connected component.
+Collaboration in this class is characterized by a diffuse network in which most activity is concentrated in the largest connected component.
 Gender is an important feature in the networks but neither side is significantly more active.
 The average grades received by men and women were indistinguishable.
 Despite women making up less than a quarter of the class, both the amount of collaboration and the estimates of help received from collaboration do not significantly differ by gender.
 There is no evidence of either gender being at a disadvantage.
 Intra-gender edges were more stable and became more prevalent as the course continued.
 While inter-gender edges were more likely to be charitable, these ties were short-lived.
 The other important norms enforced by students in the network were reciprocity and transitivity.
 Relationships that lacked these features were less likely to continue.

 Collaborating with classmates is correlated with higher grades.
 One network feature that was consistently predicted higher grades is lower constraint, a measure of the redundancy of a student’s ties.
 This highlights the advantage to accessing multiple information sources.
 However, causal effects are elusive.
 There were no natural experiments and the consistency of collaboration made untangling the impact difficult.
 Although the best predictor of grades was the grades on other assignments, this could be improved with network information.
 There is some evidence of free-riding on problem sets.
-After conditioning on homework grades, test scores are lower for more active collaborators, especially if those who received more help than they gave.
+After conditioning on homework grades, test scores are lower for more active collaborators, especially those who received more help than they gave.

 Overall, the collaboration system seems to be working well, but there are ways for it to be improved.
-While most students collaborate, an effort to ensure all students have access to collaborators could help students who don’t know other students in the class, especially since the first collaboration is so important.
+While most students collaborate, an effort to ensure that all students have access to collaborators could help students who don’t know other students in the class, especially because the first collaboration is so important.
 Encouraging more inter-gender collaboration could reduce the gender segregation in the network and lead to a more open and welcoming class.
-Although all genders succeeded equally in the class, the overwhelming majority is still male so attracting more non-male students to the class is another potential improvement.
+Although all genders succeeded equally in the class, the overwhelming majority of the students are still male, so attracting more non-male students to the class is another potential improvement.
 Finally, putting a larger emphasis on the individual tests could reduce the incentive to free-ride and reward the students who are learning the most.

 NEED ONE FINAL LINE???